alexploner/QuickIntro2R/README.md

 This is a short introduction to using R/RStudio, assuming little or no previous exposure.

 The PDF document comes with a number of example data files and example scripts.
-The data can be used to replicate the commands used inthe document, and to run the example scripts.
+The data can be used to replicate the commands used in the document, and to run the example scripts.

 This introduction was originally written for the course [Omics Data Analysis](https://kiwas.ki.se/katalog/katalog/kurs/2383) at Karolinska Institutet, but is fairly generic and should work reasonably well for anyone with a basic statistics background.